kazuho/draft-rescorla-tls-esni/draft-ietf-tls-esni.md

 TLS 1.3 AEAD:

 ~~~~
-    encrypted_sni = AEAD-Encrypt(key, iv, KeyShareClientHello, ClientESNIInner)
+    encrypted_sni = AEAD-Encrypt(key, iv, Hash(ClientHelloPlaintext),
+                                 ClientESNIInner)
 ~~~~

-Where KeyShareClientHello is the "extension_data" field of the "key_share" extension in a Client Hello (Section 4.2.8 of {{!RFC8446}})).
-Including KeyShareClientHello in the AAD of AEAD-Encrypt binds the ClientEncryptedSNI value to the ClientHello and prevents cut-and-paste attacks.
+where ClientHelloPlaintext is the entire ClientHello to be transformed but the "server_name" extension being skipped.
+Feeding the unencrypted part of the ClientHello in the AAD of AEAD-Encrypt binds the encrypted value to the prevents cut-and-paste attacks.

 Note: future extensions may end up reusing the server's ESNIKeyShareEntry for other purposes within the same message (e.g., encrypting other